During times of transition, feelings of nostalgia are pronounced.

-In his article, “Is There A Dark Side to Nostalgia?”, Robert Yaniz, Jr. says: “Nostalgia inspires more connectivity with others, greater self-esteem and more empathy for those in need.”
+In a past article, Robert Yaniz, Jr. said, “Nostalgia inspires more connectivity with others, greater self-esteem and more empathy for those in need.”

 But nostalgia exists in two forms: reflective and restorative.
 And of the two, only one type – reflective nostalgia – holds a benefit for us.